Contact us

 The National Institute for Health and Care Research (NIHR), the NHS arm for research, encourages patients, service users and the public to get involved in clinical research, by talking to healthcare professionals about research activities in their area.
 The part of the NIHR that helps run the delivery of research is called the Clinical Research Network.

-NCH&C works closely with the CRN East of England, to set up clinical studies quickly and effectively, provide health professionals with research training, and work with patients and the public to ensure their needs are at the centre of all research activity.
+NCH&C works closely with the Regional Research Delivery Network (RRDN), to set up clinical studies quickly and effectively, provide health professionals with research training, and work with patients and the public to ensure their needs are at the centre of all research activity.

 Benefits of Research